wyf-ACCEPT/meson-starknet-demo/README.md

 ### Interact with HTLC

-Finally, we begin the user journey of HTLC.
+Next, we embark on the user journey within the HTLC framework.

-Suppose Carol sets a `secret` known only to herself:
+Imagine Carol sets a `secret`, known exclusively to her:

 `0100000c3500c0f000000000d19b03ec0000000a8c00655757b0e708ff0266ff`

-And calculates its `keccak256` hash:
+And calculates its **keccak256** hash:

 `c5ab957f679c2bb7b779af1990a319318fcb3db479af295da5625a797d90d908`

 Carol then locks some $MUSD in the contract with the hash, the transfer amount, and the receiver, David, claiming that "David can only withdraw this money before my set expiration time if he provides the original value (my `secret`) of this hash."

-Simulate Carol's operation:
+To simulate Carol's operation:

 ```bash
 export time_limit=300